plumatic/om-tools/README.md

 minimal runtime overhead to make the following improvements:

-*   Element attributes are not required to be a JavaScript value and are optional.
+*   Element attributes are not required to be JavaScript values and are optional.
 You don't need to use the `#js` reader macro or `nil` for no attributes.
 *   More natural attribute names.
 We translate attributes like